sherocktong/carbonized/README.md

 <strong>Red</strong>, the colour of alarm, is used for <strong>warning elements</strong>, including error messages, misspellings, and diff deletions.</p>

 <p><img src="http://www.colorhexa.com/d47546.png" height="24" width="42" />
 <strong>Orange</strong> is the colour of fire, which serves as a preliminary to many practical activities.
-Orange is therefore used for <strong>preliminary elements</strong>, such as preprocessor commands (which prepare data to be handled by another program), incremental searching (that is, a search term in the process of being typed), and titles (which are preliminary to content).</p>
+Orange is therefore used for <strong>preliminary elements</strong>, such as preprocessor commands (which prepare data to be handled by another program), incremental searching (that is, a search term in the process of being typed), titles (which are preliminary to content), and miscapitalized words.</p>

 <p><img src="http://www.colorhexa.com/ab982b.png" height="24" width="42" />
 <strong>Yellow</strong>, the classic highlighting colour, is applied to elements that are not warnings yet should draw attention with high visibility.
-These <strong>highlighted elements</strong> include search results, task tags (<code class="highlighter-rouge">TODO</code>, <code class="highlighter-rouge">FIXME</code>, <code class="highlighter-rouge">BUG</code>…), and diff changes.</p>
+These <strong>highlighted elements</strong> include search results, task tags (<code class="highlighter-rouge">TODO</code>, <code class="highlighter-rouge">FIXME</code>…), and diff changes.</p>

 <p><img src="http://www.colorhexa.com/609456.png" height="24" width="42" />
 <strong>Green</strong>, the colour that says “go ahead, proceed with the task at hand”, is used for positive <strong>action elements</strong>, such as statements (if/then, while/do, case…), mode indicators (insert, visual…), and diff additions.</p>

 <p><img src="http://www.colorhexa.com/3e9486.png" height="24" width="42" />
-The colour <strong>teal</strong> is named after the “common teal”, a kind of duck, thus connecting this colour with the concept of “species”, which is a means of classifying life into very specific types.
+<strong>Teal</strong> is named after the “common teal”, a kind of duck, thus connecting this colour with the concept of “species”, which is a means of classifying life into very specific types.
 Teal is therefore used for specifying <strong>object types</strong>, such as data type (boolean, integer, string…) or storage class (static, volatile…).</p>

 <p><img src="http://www.colorhexa.com/6393ab.png" height="24" width="42" />
 <strong>Blue</strong>, a colour of calm stability, is used for <strong>constants</strong>, which come in the form of boolean values, integers, floating-point numbers, characters, and strings.</p>